IcyFeVA/crushy-social-website-2025/src/pages/terms.md

 ---
-title: 'Terms and Conditions'
+title: 'Terms of Use'
 layout: '~/layouts/MarkdownLayout.astro'
 ---

 _Last updated_: July 15, 2025

-Please read these terms and conditions carefully before using Our Service.
+Please read these terms of use carefully before using Our Service.

 **Effective Date:** July 15, 2025